Edgware Road

-The road runs from central to suburban London, beginning at Marble Arch in the City of Westminster and heading north to Edgware in the London Borough of Barnet.
+The road runs from central London to suburban town of Edgware, beginning at Marble Arch in the City of Westminster and heading north to Edgware in the London Borough of Barnet.
 It is used as the boundary for four London boroughs: Harrow and Brent to the west, and Barnet and Camden to the east.

 Route

 The road runs north-west from Marble Arch to Edgware on the outskirts of London.
 It crosses the Harrow Road and Marylebone Road, passing beneath the Marylebone flyover.
 The road passes through the areas of Maida Vale, Kilburn and Cricklewood.
 It then crosses the North Circular Road before West Hendon at Staples Corner.
 After this, the road continues in the same direction, through the Hyde, Colindale, Burnt Oak, and then reaches Edgware.

-The southernmost part of the Edgware Road forms part of the London Inner Ring Road and as such is part of the boundary of the London congestion charge zone.
+The southernmost part of the road forms part of the London Inner Ring Road and, as such, is part of the boundary of the London congestion charge zone.
 However, when the zone was extended in February 2007, the road became part of the "free through routes" which allows vehicles to cross the zone during its hours of operation without paying the charge.